yuhenghuang/local_leetcode/README.md

 - same goes for the choice of STL library `libc++`

-4. Can test cases be skipped to avoid some annoying unconveniences, like long outputs blocking the terminal when debugging?
+4. Can test cases be skipped to avoid some annoying inconveniences, like long outputs blocking the terminal when debugging?

 - Test cases can be commented out by `# ` at the beginning of a line to skip it.

+- The maximum printed output of `vector<>` type can also be adjusted macros, e.g. use `#define _LL_PRINT_ARRAY_MAX_LENGTH 100` to limit the output elements of an array to be non-greater than 100.

 For other more specific questions, the wiki will be available in the future.